The use of smart home devices has increased since recent years, and those devices have become very useful in making our lives easier.

 As a result, you must be certain that the wake word you choose is accurate.
 The fact that many individuals can’t use Alexa to turn on or off their Samsung smart TV may be due only to this problem, despite how elementary it is.

-4. Alexa can’t find your smart speaker
+4. Alexa can’t find your smart Device

 This might be one of the first things to look into.
 You won’t be able to use Alexa to manage your Samsung TV if you haven’t connected your Amazon Echo device to it.